 If your camper has recovered from COVID-19 (tested positive in the past), it is important you contact our office with details of her positive test and recovery.
 We will need written evidence of her positive test.
 The date of her positive diagnosis may change these pre-camp requirements.

-If your camper is vaccinated by the time her session begins, she does not need to take the PCR test, but we ask that she still complete the 7-days of symptom monitoring and careful quarantining during those last days leading up to camp.
-We will require a copy of her vaccination record.
+If your camper is vaccinated by the time her session begins, she still needs to take the PCR test, and we ask that she still complete the 7-days of symptom monitoring and careful quarantining during those last days leading up to camp.
+We will would like a copy of her vaccination record as well.

 Will there be other testing at camp?